Supporting Your Student

 Important note: Encourage your student to make sure that their passport is valid six months beyond their return date.

 Throughout the application process, information will be sent to your student from a variety of sources, including our staff, other Illinois faculty and staff, and the institution where they are enrolling.
-Please encourage your student to review any and all correspondence carefully and meet the deadlines set by the program.
+Please encourage your student to review any and all correspondence carefully and meet all deadlines.

 3. When they are traveling to their host country…